 If the student is not accepted to the ME program or is not completing the requirements on schedule, he/she can complete Year 4 at Montclair State and graduate with a BS in physics.
 In their senior year they can consider application to any master’s program in engineering.
 Other 5-year dual-degree options (such as an MBA, a MS in Applied Math, or a Master of Arts in Teaching) are alternatives that might be appealing to the student.
 (See our department Degree Programs for more information.)

 Why Mechanical Engineering?

 A complete list of courses and suggested sequence can be found in the curriculum guide for the program.
 Note that this is a rigorous program, and most physics requirements need to be completed within 3 years.
-Students will be expected to take a full load of courses during their 6 semesters at Montclair State.
+Students will be expected to take a full load of courses during their 6 semesters at Montclair State (typically 16 to 18 credits per semester).
+Students starting their math coursework in calculus 1 are best prepared to complete their Montclair requirements within three years.
 Those interested in the program should arrange a meeting with the program advisor to help find the most efficient course sequence.